 A straightforward decision-making exercise that highlights support play and running lines.
 It’s a good game to use early on in a coaching session when you want to get your players’ core skills nicely warmed up.
 MORE

-Pre-season decision-making activities
+Return to play decision-making activities

 Got the lungs burning?
 Now it’s time to get those brains whirring!